d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 ![Predict at time step $t$ for a self-attention layer.](../img/self-attention-predict.svg)

 During training, because the output for the $t$-query could depend all $T$ key-value pairs, which results in an inconsistent behavior than prediction.
-We can eliminate it by specifying the valid length to be $t$ for the $t$-th query.
+We can eliminate it by specifying the valid length to be $t$ for the $t^\textrm{th}$ query.

 Another difference compared to the encoder transformer block is that the decoder block has an additional multi-head attention layer that accepts the encoder outputs as keys and values.